Lower bound theorems for general polytopes: Polytopes with vertices

-This leaves us with the case when the ``other facets" for $\{ab\}$ and $\{12\}$ both contain both $x,y$. {\red Lemma \ref{decomp} ensures that both facets are 4-prisms. } Without loss of generality, we can suppose that $x$ is adjacent to $a_1, a_2, a_3$ and $y$ is adjacent to $b_1, b_2, b_3$.
-But one of $x,y$ must likewise be adjacent to $a_1, b_1, c_1$ while the other is adjacent to $a_2, b_2, c_2$.
-These conditions are clearly incompatible.\end{proof}
+This leaves us with the case when the ``other facets" for $R_{ab}$ and $R_{12}$ both contain both $x$ and $y$. \cref{decomp} ensures that both facets are 4-prisms.
+Considering $R_{ab}$, we can suppose that $x$ is adjacent to $a_1, a_2, a_3$ and $y$ is adjacent to $b_1, b_2, b_3$.
+Considering likewise $R_{12}$, one of $x,y$ must be adjacent to $a_1, b_1, c_1$ while the other is adjacent to $a_2, b_2, c_2$.
+These conditions are incompatible.\end{proof}

-\begin{lemma} Let $P$ be a polytope with $2d+1$ vertices and no more than $d^2+d-1$ edges, and suppose $P$ contains a facet $F$ with exactly $2d-2$ vertices.
-Then $F$ is a prism. {\red If $d\ge5$, then} $P$ also contains a facet with $2d-1$ vertices. \end{lemma}
+\begin{lemma} Let $P$ be a $d$-polytope with $2d+1$ vertices and no more than $d^2+d-1$ edges, and suppose $P$ contains a facet $F$ with exactly $2d-2$ vertices.
+Then $F$ is a prism.
+If $d\ge5$, then $P$ also contains a facet with $2d-1$ vertices. \end{lemma}

-\begin{proof} {\red A 2-face with four vertices is obviously a prism, so assume now $d>3$.} By Lemma 3, the three vertices outside $F$ must belong to at least $3d-3$ edges, so there are at most $d^2-2d+2=(d-1)^2+1$ edges in $F$. {\red Obviously $F$ has at least $(d-1)^2$ edges, and so there are either $3d-3$ or $3d-2$ edges outside $F$.
-In case there are $3d-3$, the three vertices outside $F$ must each be adjacent to the other two, and to $d-2$ vertices in $F$.
-If there are $3d-2$ edges outside $F$, then either the three vertices outside $F$ are adjacent to one another, 2 of them are adjacent to $d-2$ vertices in $F$, and the third is adjacent to } $d-1$ vertices in $F$; or two of them are each adjacent to $d-1$ vertices in $F$ but not to each other, and the third is adjacent to both of them and to $d-2$ vertices in $F$. {\red Note for later reference that in each} case, whenever two of these vertices are adjacent, one of them is adjacent to only $d-2$ vertices in $F$.
+\begin{proof} A 2-face with four vertices is necessarily a prism, so assume now $d>3$.
+By \cref{outside}, the three vertices outside $F$ must belong to at least $3d-3$ edges, so there are at most $d^2-2d+2=(d-1)^2+1$ edges in $F$.
+Considering the degrees of its vertices, we see that $F$ has at least $(d-1)^2$ edges, and so there are either $3d-3$ or $3d-2$ edges outside $F$.

-{\red If there are $3d-2$ edges outside $F$, $F$ can only have $(d-1)^2$ edges, and so must be a prism by Lemma \ref{decomp}.
+If there are $3d-2$ edges outside $F$, then $F$ can only have $(d-1)^2$ edges, and so must be a prism by \cref{decomp}.

 If there are $3d-3$ edges outside $F$, then $F$ has at most $(d-1)^2+1$ edges, and $2(d-1)$ vertices.
-According to \cite[Theorem 14]{PYmore}, either $F$ is a prism, or $d-1=3$.
-In the latter case, $F$ has six vertices and there are six edges running out of $F$; by Theorem \ref{shp}, $P$ must be decomposable.
-Since no facet is disjoint from $F$, \cite[Theorem 2]{Mc} ensures that $F$ is also decomposable.
-Thus $F$ is a prism in this case as well. }
+According to \cite[Theorem 13]{PYmore}, either $F$ is a prism, or $d-1=3$.
+In the latter case, $F$ has six vertices and there are six edges running out of $F$; by \cref{shp}, $P$ must be decomposable.
+A special case of \cite[Theorem 2]{Mc} (in which the family has just one element) asserts that a polytope must be indecomposable if it has an indecomposable facet which intersects every other facet.
+Since no facet is disjoint from $F$, this result ensures that $F$ is also decomposable.
+Thus $F$ is a prism in this case as well.